hyba-ab/Cyber-security-Project-/README.md

 pip install -r requirements.txt.
 ```
 #### 4.Data Preparation: Create a directory structure to store user images and attendance records (CSV files).
-#### 5.Configuration: (Optional for Desktop Application) Modify any configuration settings in the code as needed.
+#### 5.Configuration: Modify any configuration settings in the code as needed.
-#### 6.Run the Application: (Desktop Application) Execute the appropriate script to launch the desktop application.
-(Web Application) Refer to the Flask documentation for deployment instructions on a web server.
+#### 6.Run the Application: Execute the appropriate script to launch the desktop application.
-## Lisence :

 ## Authors :
-Isra Mariem Thabti, Hiba Abdelli BA/IT
+Isra Mariem Thabti, Hiba Abdelli